EA-04-214 - Perry 1 - (FirstEnergy Nuclear Operating Company)

 In our letter dated December 23, 2004, transmitting the inspection report, we provided FirstEnergy Nuclear Operating Company (FENOC) an opportunity to request a Regulatory Conference or provide a written response.
 You declined the opportunity to discuss this issue in a Regulatory Conference and instead on January 26, 2005, provided a written response to our December 23, 2004, letter.
-A copy of the written response you provided to the NRC has been entered in the NRC’s document system (ADAMS) and is accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html, ADAMS Accession Number ML050460286.
+A copy of the written response you provided to the NRC has been entered in the NRC's document system (ADAMS), which is accessible from the NRC Web site at the Public NRC Library, ADAMS Accession Number ML050460286.

 In your letter, you disagreed with the NRC's preliminary assessment of the violation and application of the significance determination process, and provided additional information that you requested the NRC use to re-evaluate the significance of the violation.
 The attachment to your letter provided a timeline of events describing the Shift Manager's (Emergency Coordinator) actions to assess both the event and the potential for escalating the emergency classification level.
 The attachment to your letter also provided an outline of FENOC's position regarding performance deficiencies and the significance of those performance deficiencies.
 Specifically, your letter stated that you believed the events resulted in the identification of two performance issues: (1) the Emergency Action Level HA1 note was not clear; and (2) the Shift Manager failed to direct a Computer Aided Dose Assessment Program (CADAP) run within 15 minutes of classifying the event at the Alert level.
 Your letter also stated that neither of these performance issues resulted in a failure to implement the Emergency Action Levels or the Emergency Plan and that neither of these performance issues had an impact or a potential impact on the health and safety of the general public.
 As a result, you concluded that the performance deficiencies did not rise to the level of a White finding.